Michigan family disappears hours after strange 911 call

 He told the 911 operator it was of “vital national interest.”

-“It is related to September 11th and people want to erase me from the face of the Earth.
+“It is related to Sept.
+11 and people want to erase me from the face of the Earth.
 I am not crazy.
-(Fremont police sergeant) knows me, I am a Christian, I just need some help, and then the U.S. government will take it from here,” he said.
+[Fremont police sergeant] knows me, I am a Christian, I just need some help, and then the U.S. government will take it from here,” he said.
 “I know this sounds crazy, you don’t have instructions for this.
-Please send someone that knows (Fremont police sergeant) and can talk to the U.S. authorities, please.”
+Please send someone that knows [Fremont police sergeant] and can talk to the U.S. authorities, please.”

 The 911 operator asked him if he had any weapons, and he said he had none.
 When she asked for a phone number, he answered, “We have no landline.”